 As private entities, streaming platforms only need to answer to their stockholders, and do not need to explain their decision-making.
 They are free to decide for themselves who gets to be on their sites, and who gets to listen.
 They can also decide who will help them do the policing.
 In the past, for example, Spotify collaborated with the Southern Poverty Law Center (the same organization that labeled some former Muslims, and moderate Muslims as “anti Islamic extremists”) and the Anti Defamation League (which labels the BDS movement as anti-semitic) to help them decide which content should be labeled as “hateful” and removed from their service.
 We can imagine that they will proceed in a similar fashion when it comes to deciding whose music should be removed.
 In other words, private entities that are not bound by any due process rules will make decisions that will affect our ability to access to information, assisted by equally unaccountable organizations.

-As someone who was sexually molested as a child, I have absolutely no love or respect for people like Michael Jackson or any of the other degenerates who have been accused of these heinous crimes.
+I have absolutely no love or respect for people like Michael Jackson or any of the other degenerates who has been accused of these heinous crimes.
 My position on this point, however, is that as a society we do better by having their content available, and choosing not to listen to it, than by empowering a third party to make that decision for us.